Germantown, New York: Moravian-Mohican relations

 In the summer of 1740, the first Moravian mission was established in the Mohican village of Shekomeko.
 Before that, Moravian missionary Christian Henry Rauch approached two Mohican leaders, Maumauntissekun (AKA Shabash) and Wassamapah, who were sojourning in New York City.
 Rauch wanted them to help bring Christianity to Mohican settlements.
 Maumauntissekun had a vision in 1739 where he and his Indian brethren laid dead in the woods.
 Because they suffered from alcoholism, he believed in the need for religion and temperance.
 Maumauntissekun agreed to bring Rauch to his town, Shekomeko.
 Initially, many Mohicans were skeptical of Rauch's presence because Mohican land had been bought in such great quantities by Europeans.
-Nevertheless, Maumauntissekun was among the first three Shekomeko residents to be baptized on Feb 11, 1742.
+Nevertheless, Maumauntissekun was among the first three Shekomeko residents to be baptized on February 11, 1742.
 Maumauntissekun then became known as Abraham of Shekomeko.

 The Moravians lived among Mohicans in Dutchess County and Connecticut's Housatonic Valley.
 Many Moravians missionaries learned Mohican languages, while often in areas of strong English and German influence, they did not.
 Children of Mohican converts learned to read and write in Moravian schools.
 By the mid-eighteenth century, much of Mohican territory was divided by colonial powers, with the private property of others having displaced traditional communal lands.
 Although many Mohicans were divided on the new way of life, some adapted to it by converting to Christianity.
-Families often sent their children to be baptised and raised at Moravian headquarters in Bethlehem, Pennsylvania, due to high mortality rates of children from European diseases and war.
+Families often sent their children to be baptized and raised at Moravian headquarters in Bethlehem, Pennsylvania, due to the high mortality rates of children from European diseases and war.

-In the 1740s there were regional Indian raids on European settlements in New York and Massachusetts.
+In the 1740s, there were regional Indian raids on European settlements in New York and Massachusetts.
 Settlers believed that the French in Canada supplied Indians with weapons.
 Moravian missionaries were perceived as both allies of Canada and Indians, and were accused of disloyalty for fomenting the uprisings.
-When Moravian missionaries refused to enter colonial militias in early 1744 the New York colonial government issued a September 1744 order that discontinued Moravian missionary activities in the province.
+When Moravian missionaries refused to enter colonial militias in early 1744, the New York colonial government issued a September 1744 order that discontinued Moravian missionary activities in the province.